ibrhmch/Board-Game-Socials-Web-App/docs/rubric_snippets.md

 - [x] [Acceptance tests](..%2F.github%2Fworkflows%2Fintegration-test-staging.yml)
 - [x] [Event collaboration messaging](..%2Fcomponents%2Fredis-interface%2Fsrc%2Fmain%2Fkotlin%2Fcom%2Fgoodboards%2Fredis%2FRedisInterface.kt)
 ![img_2.png](img_2.png)
 In this screenshot we can see some of our logs.
-The Collector runs every hour it does the redis list push.
+The Collector runs every hour it does the redis lpush.
 And the analyzer does the rpop.
 ```kotlin
 class RedisInterface {